-Parties should discuss the form in which productions will be exchanged-for example, which document types will not be exchanged in original digital format and instead exchanged as images.109 Parties would benefit from a detailed discussion even where source documents are in paper form, or where, as is commonly the case, source documents exist in both hard copy and digital format.110 Early agreement on production specifications can save significant time and expense later in the process.
+Parties should discuss the form in which productions will be exchanged-for example, which document types will not be exchanged in original digital format and instead exchanged as images.
+110 Parties would benefit from a detailed discussion even where source documents are in paper form, or where, as is commonly the case, source documents exist in both hard copy and digital format.
+111 Early agreement on production specifications can save significant time and expense later in the process.
 Involving service providers in these discussions early in the process can help to avoid delays, mistakes, and rework.

-108 The Sedona Conference, Best Practices Commentary on the Use of Search and Retrieval Methods in E-Discovery (2013), 8 SEDONA CONF.
-J. 189, online: The Sedona Conference https://thesedonaconference.org/publication/ Commentary_on_Search_and_Retrieval_Methods>.
+^{109.} The Sedona Conference, "Best Practices Commentary on the Use of Search and Retrieval Methods in E-Discovery" (2013) 15 Sedona Conf J 217.